Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: -theoretical gap labelling

 Of course, we don't need $K$-theory to define this gap-label or to calculate it.
-But the advantage of using $K$-theory is that we can compute the group $\tau_* K_0(\Aa)$ in many cases just from the data of $\pe$ and so restrict the possible set of gap-labels. $\tau_* K_0(\Aa)$ functions then as a selection rule: Whatever the potential $V$, as long as it is pattern equivariant all labels of the gaps of $H=-\Delta +V$ must belong to the gap labelling group.
-This is the way Bellissard proved that for the Thue-Morse chain, there can't be any gap with gap-label different from $\frac13\frac{m}{2^n}$, $m\in\NM, n\in\Z$ \cite{bellissard1990spectral}.
+But the advantage of using $K$-theory is that we can compute the group $\langle\tp, K_0(\Ape)\rangle$ in many cases just from the data of $\pe$ and so restrict the possible set of gap-labels.
+The group $\gap$ plays the role of a selection rule: Whatever the potential $V$, as long as it is pattern equivariant all labels of the gaps of $H=-\Delta +V$ must belong to the gap labelling group.
+This is the way Bellissard proved that for the tight binding Hamiltonian on the Thue-Morse chain, there can't be any gap with gap-label different from $\frac13\frac{m}{2^n}$, $m\in\NM, n\in\Z$ \cite{bellissard1990spectral}.

-It is also very natural to use $K$-theory for the gap-labelling, because $K_0(\Aa)$ is essentially defined as the abelian group made from homotopy classes of projections in $\Aa$. $K_0(\Aa)$ provides therefore a natural framework for quantities which are stable under perturbations which do not close the gap.

-Finally we should mention that the gap label $\tau(P_E(H))$ coincides with the integrated density of states of $H$ up to the gap.
+Finally we should mention that the gap label $\tp(P_E(H))$ coincides with the integrated density of states of $H$ up to the gap.
 The integrated density of states in an energy interval is roughly speaking the number of eigenstates per unit volume whose energy belongs to the energy interval.
 To define it properly one has to first put the system in a finite box, count the number of eigenstates with energy below $E$ of the restriction of $H$ to the box, divide by the volume of the box, and then let the size of the box go to infinity.
 This can again be done with a van Hove sequence, as above for the trace per unit volume.
 There is, however, one issue to be controlled, namely that the limit exists and is not spoiled by spurious states caused by the boundary conditions which have to be imposed on the restrictions of $H$ to the elements $\Lambda_n$ of the van Hove sequence.
-We refer to \cite{bellissard1992gap,kellendonk1995noncommutative,lenz2005ergodic} for this discussion around what is called Shubin's formula.
-Through this interpretation the gap-labelling has physical significance: the integrated density of states of a Hamiltonian affiliated to $\Aa$ cannot take any value on a gap of its spectrum, but these values are constraint (topologically quantized) to the subgroup $\gap$ of $\R$.
-Note that $\gap$ is countable if $\Aa$ is separable.
+We refer to \cite{bellissard1992gap,kellendonk1995noncommutative,lenz2005ergodic} for this discussion about the so-called Shubin formula.

+Via this interpretation the gap-labelling has physical significance: the integrated density of states of a Hamiltonian affiliated to $\Ape$ cannot take any value on a gap of its spectrum, but these values are constraint (topologically quantized) to the subgroup $\gap$ of $\R$.
+Note that $\gap$ is countable if $\Ape$ is separable.